Haydn and folk music: The reverse-transmission theory

-Whenever it is claimed that Haydn employed a folk tune in his works, caution must be exercised, because we cannot be guaranteed that the direction of transmission was necessarily to, rather than from, Haydn.
+There is no guarantee that the direction of transmission was necessarily to, rather than from, Haydn.
 The alternative hypothesis is that the folk tunes collected by fieldworkers represent folklorically altered versions of tunes originally by Haydn and disseminated in altered form among the people.
-The musicologist Michel Brenet states the hypothesis as follows.
+The musicologist Michel Brenet (pen name of Marie Bobillier) stated the hypothesis in a 1909 book:

 Why should not the terms of the proposition be reversed?
-During the time Haydn lived at Eisenstadt or Esterháza, when his music resounded day and night in the castle and gardens of his Prince, why should not his own airs, or scraps at least of his own melodies, have stolen through the open windows and remained in the memories, first of the people whose duty it was to interpret them, and then of the scattered population of the surrounding country?
+During the time Haydn lived at Eisenstadt or Esterháza, when his music resounded day and night in the castle and gardens of his Prince, why should not his own airs, or scraps at least of his own melodies, have stolen through the open windows and remained in the memories, first of the people whose duty it was to interpret them, and then of the scattered population of the surrounding country?The context of Brenet's remark was a more general dispute with Hadow about the Haydn-as-Croatian hypothesis.
+Hadow had ample opportunity to reply, since he edited the English-language edition of Brenet's book, including a long preface.
+Proksch (2014:189) takes Hadow's side on this particular point.

 The reverse-transmission theory would offer a rather different explanation for why Haydn's versions of the tunes resemble the folk versions more at the beginning than elsewhere – it would be the beginning that would most likely be well remembered by folk singers, and the later passages that, diverging most from folk style, would be most likely to be altered.

+The musicologist E. J. Dent made an observation orally at a scholarly meeting that also bears on the reverse transmission theory.
+He is quoted in Scott (1950), who writes:

+At a Royal Musical Association discussion he said that a so-called Croatian drinking-song sounded to him much more like an opera tune by Galuppi, and added: " One can very well believe that the musical comedy tunes of Italy at that period travelled across the Adriatic and became adopted by peasants in Croatia as folk-tunes.
+This is quite likely, because one has only to look at any collection of Croatian or Dalmatian folk-tunes to recognize at once tunes which have come out of popular comic opera.

-Concerning the possibility of reverse transmission, it is conceivable that we have some testimony from Haydn himself.
+Also concerning the possibility of reverse transmission, it is conceivable that there is testimony from Haydn himself.
 In his oratorio The Seasons, the composer depicted a rural plowman whistling a tune from his own "Surprise" Symphony.
-We cannot know at this stage whether this was meant as a little joke, or whether Haydn had actually noticed that his catchiest tunes were somehow percolating from the concert hall to the countryside.
+There is no way of knowing at this stage whether this was meant as a little joke, or whether Haydn had actually noticed that his catchiest tunes were somehow percolating from the concert hall to the countryside.

-Haydn and Croatian ethnicity

-Franjo Kuhac, who attributed many tunes in Haydn's music to Croatian folk music, went further than this and advanced the theory that Haydn knew so many Croatian folk tunes because he was himself Croatian; that is to say, a member of the Croatian ethnic minority residing in eastern Austria.
-The proposal led to extensive controversy and is no longer considered valid by mainstream musicologists.
-For discussion, see Joseph Haydn's ethnicity.